Discovering Quantum Phase Transitions with Fermionic Neural Networks: Abstract

 \section{Abstract}

-Deep neural networks have been extremely successful as highly accurate wave function ans\"atze for variational Monte Carlo calculations of molecular ground states.
+Deep neural networks have been very successful as highly accurate wave function ans\"atze for variational Monte Carlo calculations of molecular ground states.
 We present an extension of one such ansatz, FermiNet, to calculations of the ground states of periodic Hamiltonians, and study the homogeneous electron gas.
 FermiNet calculations of the ground-state energies of small electron gas systems are in excellent agreement with previous initiator full configuration interaction quantum Monte Carlo and diffusion Monte Carlo calculations.
 We investigate the spin-polarized homogeneous electron gas and demonstrate that the same neural network architecture is capable of accurately representing both the delocalized Fermi liquid state and the localized Wigner crystal state.
-The network is given no \emph{a priori} knowledge that a phase transition exists, but converges on the translationally invariant ground state at high density and spontaneously breaks the symmetry to produce the crystalline ground state at low density.
+The network converges on the translationally invariant ground state at high density and spontaneously breaks the symmetry to produce the crystalline ground state at low density, despite being given no \emph{a priori} knowledge that a phase transition exists.

 The correlated motion of electrons in condensed matter gives rise to rich emergent phenomena.
 Although these are governed by fundamental quantum mechanical principles known for almost a century, they remain difficult to understand and even harder to predict theoretically or computationally.
 One of the major themes of modern condensed matter physics is the study of phase transitions caused by electron correlation.